tastyigniter/docs/customize/components.md

 }
 ```

-The component properties and methods are available on the page or layout its attached through the component variable
+The component properties and methods are available on the page or layout it is attached to through the component variable
 which corresponds to the alias of the component.
 For example, if the `HelloBlock` component was defined on a page or
 layout as `'[helloBlock]'`, you will be able to access its `alerts` through the `$helloBlock` variable: